 I would regret it.

-They can pick up on emotions and feelings like regret, resentment, guilt, and the like.
+They can pick up on emotions and feelings like regret, resentment, guilt.
 They know when you’re fighting with your spouse, regardless of what it’s about.

 It’s why parents who stay together “for the kids” almost always have kids who wish their parents had divorced.